eclipse-iceoryx/iceoryx/doc/error-handling.md

 # Error Handling
-Errors are considered to be system states that should not be reached regularly and usually are the result of an external failure, such as when the OS is unable to provide a certain resource such as a semaphore or an application does not respond.
+Errors are considered to be system states that should not be reached regularly and usually are the result of an external failure, such as when the OS is unable to provide a certain resource (e.g. a semaphore) or an application does not respond.
 In contrast, regular behaviour such as a receiver receiving no data when none was sent is not an error.
 On the other hand, losing data that was sent would be considered an error.

+There are two general approaches to deal with errors:
+1. using exceptions

-There are two general approaches of dealing with errors, using exceptions or return codes combined with control flow statements and a central instance of handling errors that cannot be mitigated otherwise (the error handler).
+2. return codes combined with control flow statements and a central instance to handle errors that cannot be mitigated otherwise (the error handler).

 In Iceoryx we use the latter approach.

 ## Exceptions
 The use of exceptions in Iceoryx is prohibited, including third party code that may throw them.
 This is due to the following reasons:
 * In many implementations exception handling requires dynamic memory (even when the exceptions themselves are not generated dynamically via e.g. new).
-* Exception handling runtime is not determistic.
+* Exception handling is not deterministic with respect to runtime.
 * Exception handling may cause a (slight) runtime overhead even when no exceptions are thrown.
 * In general it is not possible to incorporate (complete) information about all exceptions that can be thrown in the signature of functions.
 This makes it hard for the caller to decide whether something some exception needs to be handled.
 * Overuse of exceptions often leads to convoluted try-catch blocks everywhere which makes the code hard to maintain.